MicrosoftDocs/customer-insights/topics/iot-hub.md

 ### Obtaining an Event Hub Connection String

-These instructions assume you have already created an event hub instance inside your Event Hubs Namespace.
+The instructions below assume you've already created an event hub instance inside your Event Hubs Namespace.

 1. On your Event Hub's page in the [Azure Portal](https://portal.azure.com/), select **Shared access policies** on the left pane, under **Settings**.

-   Note that you must be on the **Shared access policies** page for an Event Hub, not an Event Hub Namespace.
+   You must be on the **Shared access policies** page for an Event Hub, not an Event Hub Namespace.
 If you only have an Event Hub Namespace, you must first create an Event Hub within that Namespace.

 2. If you haven't created any access policies yet, select **Add** to add a policy.
 Make sure it has **Listen** permission.